DataDog/datadog-unix-agent/README.md

 #### NOTE: This agent and all artifacts made available are still in early development.

-A full fledged Agent specifically designed for Unix-based systems.
+A Datadog Agent specifically designed for Unix-based systems.

 Note: This agent is currently in development for AIX.
 It has not been tested on other systems.
-If you're interested in using it, please contact our [support team](https://docs.datadoghq.com/help/).
+If you have any questions, please contact our [support team](https://docs.datadoghq.com/help/).

 This agent targets miscellaneous Unix operating systems not supported by our currently available agents.
 To do so, it has been stripped of unnecessary bloat and cut around irrelevant use-cases given the target platforms, sometimes at the expense of certain features.
-To maximize portability the agent will attempt to reduce the number of non pure-python dependencies to a minimum, and rely on packages with native support for the targeted OSes (AIX currently).
+To maximize portability the agent will attempt to reduce the number of non pure-python dependencies to a minimum, and rely on packages with native support for the targeted operating systems (currently AIX).

 ## AIX